 - Replace the lime juice and simple syrup with Rose’s lime cordial for a traditional version.

 It’s a great happy hour cocktail or dinner party drink.
 Because it’s so simple it’s great for book club nights, girls nights, guys nights, etc.

 Absolutely, just swap the vodka out for a dry gin of choice.

 As we always say, a good vodka is one you enjoy.
 Since a gimlet is simple we recommend using a premium vodka that you like but won’t break the bank.
 Shoot for something in the $25 to $35 range.

 Garnish a vodka gimlet with a lime wheel either set on the rim of the glass or threaded onto a cocktail skewer.
 You can also garnish with a lime peel either floating on top of the cocktail or attached to the glass with a small clip of sorts.

 Other Vodka Cocktails to Try

 - 1 ounce fresh lime juice

-- ¼ –½ ounce simple syrup, honey or agave syrup
+- ¼ –½ ounce simple syrup honey or agave syrup

-- Lime wheel for garnish, optional
+- Lime wheel for garnish optional

 - Stir until well chilled (you can also shake, though stirring is traditional).
 Strain into a coupe glass and garnish with a lime wheel.